 Terroristic threats has many defenses, and it can often be a difficult charge for the Commonwealth to prove beyond a reasonable doubt outside of the terrorism context because it frequently does not apply to things said in anger during an argument.
-When it is charged against someone who allegedly threatened another individual with violence, the statute requires both that the person communicate a threat to commit a crime of violence AND that the person acted with the intent to terrorize.
+When it is charged against someone who allegedly threatened another individual with violence, the statute requires both that the person communicate a threat to commit a crime of violence and that the person acted with the intent to terrorize.
 In other words, the defendant not only had to make a threat, but the defendant also had to really mean it.
 This second part is what the Commonwealth often has trouble proving beyond a reasonable doubt.

 Gradation of Terroristic Threats Charges

 Terroristic threats is usually a misdemeanor of the first degree.
 Misdemeanors of the first degree are punishable by up to five years of incarceration and a $10,000 fine.
 The charge becomes more serious in the terrorism context.
-For example, it can be a felony of the third degree when the threat causes the evacuation of a building or diversion of public transportation.
+For example, it can be a felony of the third degree when the defendant’s words or actions cause the evacuation of a building or diversion of public transportation.
 When it is a felony of the third degree, it can be punished by up to seven years of incarceration and a $15,000 fine.
 There is no mandatory minimum for a conviction on this charge in Pennsylvania.

 Consequences of a Terroristic Threats Conviction